zelmario/Big-hole/README.md

 ![Screenshoot](https://github.com/zelmario/Big-hole/blob/main/influxdb.png?raw=true)

-You can edit the dashboard by login in to grafana:
+If you want to edit the dashboard, you can log in to grafana:
 ```bash
 http://localhost:3001/
 user: admin
 pass: admin
 ```

+Then, you can save it to `grafana/dashboard/dashboard.json`

+***Have in mind that after any modification on the metrics_to_get.txt file or the dashboard, you need to rebuild the container with `docker-compose build`***

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.